Structured identification of multivariable modal systems: Structured identification of modal models

-In summary, the above derivations provide explicit parameter mappings and their Jacobians for both general-viscously and proportionally damped mechanical systems.
-Together with the Gauss--Newton scheme in~\eqref{eq: GN iterations}, these expressions enable the structured identification of modal models from the estimated additive parameters, thereby completing the solution of the IPEM problem~\eqref{eq: IPEM estimation problem}.
+The above derivations provide explicit parameter mappings and their associated Jacobians for both generally viscously damped and proportionally damped mechanical systems.
+These parameter mappings and their Jacobians are used to formulate and solve the IPEM problem, enabling the structured identification of modal models from the additive parameters estimated in the first stage and thereby completing the solution to the IPEM problem~\eqref{eq: IPEM estimation problem}.
+A complete overview of the proposed two-stage MIMO modal identification framework is provided in Procedure~\ref{alg: procedure}.}